-Tarot cards are something that require a great deal of experience to read and interpret with any sense of accuracy.
+Tarot cards require a great deal of experience to read and interpret with any sense of accuracy.
 Some decks are easier to read than others, but generally speaking, they are much more complex than Angel cards.
-This is because Angel cards offer detailed word messages for general readings while Tarot cards offer more in-depth details for a specific situation.
+This is because Angel cards offer detailed word messages for general readings, while Tarot cards offer more in-depth details for a specific situation.

 Angel Cards Explained

-Angel cards come in many sizes and types, but are known collectively as Oracle cards.
-An Angel card deck has no standard so the number of cards may vary with each card having a message and picture on them.
+Angel cards come in many sizes and types but are known collectively as Oracle cards.
+An Angel card deck has no standard, so the number of cards may vary, with each card having a message and picture.
 The messages are generally positive, filled with joy, love, and hope.

-This is unlike Tarot cards that are usually set in format and number with a Major and Minor Arcana in each deck.
+This is unlike Tarot cards, usually set in format and number with a Major and Minor Arcana in each deck.
 Angel cards are considered a soft version of divination for loving messages from above.
 Tarot readers tend to prefer actual Tarot cards with the more brutal and hard-hitting readings provided.
 However, it is a debate based on preference.

 Tarot vs. Angel Readings